Deep Climate Conversations

 Thursday, November 16, 2023, 12:00-1:15 EST (9:00-10:15 am PST)

-The roundtable will focus on the following questions:
+The roundtable focused on the following questions:

 From your perspective, what are the key debates in the area of climate migration?
 Is the climate migration issue suffering from over-attribution given that wars, conflicts, and economic factors have historically been big drivers of cross-national migration?
 How do scholars isolate the effect of climate change on migration outcomes?